 Uninstalling on Other Platforms

-To uninstall Fortify Static Code Analyzer software on Linux and macOS platforms:
+To uninstall Fortify Static Code Analyzer software non-Windows platforms:

-- 1. Back up your configuration, including any important files you have created. - 2.
-Run the uninstall command located in the <sca_install_dir> for your operating system:
+- 1. Back up your configuration, including any important files you created. - 2.
+Run the uninstall command located in the <sca\install\dir> for your operating system: